fastmachinelearning/qonnx/docs/qonnx-custom-ops/trunc_op.md

 <dd>Defines if the quantization includes a signed bit.
 E.g. at 8b unsigned=[0, 255] vs signed=[-128, 127].</dd>
 <dt><tt>narrow</tt> : int (default is 0)</dt>
 <dd>Defines if the value range should be interpreted as narrow, when signed=1.
 E.g. at 8b regular=[-128, 127] vs narrow=[-127, 127].</dd>
-<dt><tt>output_scale</tt> : float32 (default is -1.0)</dt>
-<dd>The scale factor of the output as a scalar.
-The output scale must represent a shift W.R.T. the input scale (i.e., scale) and therefore must be the input scale multiplied by a power-of-2.
-If output_scale is less-than-or-equal to 0, it is calculated as 2 ** (in_bitwidth - out_bitwidth) to approximately match the behaviour of qonnx.custom_ops.general opset version 1.</dd>
 </dl>

 #### Inputs